woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

       Accessing project workspace tabs from the navigation panel

-At the top, three buttons that persist regardless of the active tab:
+At the top, three buttons persist regardless of the active tab:

 * :guilabel:`New Map`, which creates a :ref:`new map <webmaps.composer.configuration.newmap>` from new or existing layers
 * :guilabel:`Add Data`, which brings up a dialog for :ref:`loading new data <webmaps.composer.configuration.adddata>` to be published as layers